-All individuals involved in the ceremony, including guests, should understand and follow the NHS inform guidance on If you or any member of your household is unwell with symptoms of COVID-19, you should not attend the marriage.
+All individuals involved in the ceremony, including guests, should understand and follow the NHS inform guidance including on physical distancing measures.
+If you or any member of your household is unwell with symptoms of COVID-19, you should not attend the marriage.

 The celebrant, those responsible for the venue and the couple should be aware of the need to take other actions to minimise the spread of COVID-19 before the ceremony starts:

 - advising anyone who is displaying symptoms of COVID-19, or is self-isolating due to living with someone who is displaying symptoms or as a result of contact tracing, to stay at home